READING: REMEMBER FORGETTING

 A more visual way to think about this approach is to consider this chart of the “forgetting curve.”
 It shows how long you remember something that you’ve just learned, and it suggests that after a few days—or even a few minutes—of learning something, you’ve probably forgotten it.

-But the key thing are the green line.
+But the key thing are the green lines.
 That’s the sign of learning.
 That’s the sign of remembrance.
 When we come across something repeatedly in spaced fashion, we do actually remember it.
-And that’s what Roger Craig did with as many Jeopardy answer as he possibly could.
+And that’s what Roger Craig did with as many Jeopardy answers as he possibly could.

 Craig landed on the show for the first time in September 2010, and in a small room with Alex Trebek and his two competitors, Craig basically didn’t miss a question.
 He destroyed his two competitors.
 He banged though Jeopardy item after item, eventually setting a record for the most amount of money won in a single game, blowing away the record that Ken Jennings had set some years earlier.
 (You can see a YouTube video of the event here.)